ggstuart/web-application-development/content/html-basics/default-flow/index.md

 > In a real situation, the `alt` attributes would briefly describe the image.

-The result is that the images are placed in the flow of the text.
+The result is that the images are placed in the flow of the text but since they are much taller than the text, they are creating extra space between the lines.

 {{<iframe src="examples/step-04.html" width="800" height="220">}}{{</iframe>}}

+The text continues to respond to changes to the viewport size.

 {{<figure caption="Inline images" src="images/step-04.png">}}